cybozu-go/accurate/docs/kubectl-accurate.md

 ### `template list [TEMPLATE]`

 List template namespace trees hierarchically.
-If TEMPLATE is not given, all root namespaces and their children will be shown.
+If TEMPLATE is not given, all template namespaces are shown hierarchically.
 If TEMPLATE is given, only the tree under the TEMPLATE namespace will be shown.

 ### `template set NS TEMPLATE`